alexk99/the_router/conf_options.md

 		vif acl add dev <vif_name> dir <direction> aclid <acl_id> prio <prio>

 Use an ACL on an interface.
-Commands add an ACL to the ingress or egress list of ACLs of an interface at position number <prio>.
+Command adds an ACL to the ingress or egress list of ACLs of an interface at position number <prio>.

 Parameters:
- - vif_name - name of the interface to add an ACL too
+ - vif_name - name of an interface to add an ACL too
- - direction - specifies the type of the interface list to add ACL too.
-Can one the two values: ingress or egress
+ - direction - specifies the interface list of ACLs to add an ACL too.
+ Can be one the two values: ingress or egress
- - acl_id - unique numeric identificator of the ACL to add to an interface
+ - acl_id - numeric identificator of the ACL to add to an interface
  - prio - position in the interface's ACL list to put an ACL too

 Example:

 		vif acl add dev v5 dir ingress aclid 10 prio 30

+### vif acl del

+		vif acl del dev <vif_name> dir <direction> aclid <acl_id>

+Stop using an ACL on an interface.
+Command deletes an ACL from the ingress or egress list of ACLs of an interface.

+Parameters:
+ - vif_name - name of an interface to delete an ACL from
+ - direction - specifies the interface list of ACLs to delete an ACL from.
+ Can be one the two values: ingress or egress
+ - acl_id - numeric identificator of the ACL to delete from an interface

+Example:

+		vif acl del dev v5 dir ingress aclid 10

+### vif acl mod

+		vif acl modify dev <vif_name> dir <direction> aclid <acl_id> prio <prio>

+Changes the position of an ACL in the list of ACLs on an interface

+Parameters:
+ - vif_name - name of an interface
+ - direction - specifies the interface list of ACLs.
+ Can be one the two values: ingress or egress
+ - acl_id - numeric identificator of the ACL to modify
+ - prio - new position of an ACL

+Example:

+		vif acl modify dev v5 dir ingress aclid 10 prio 40

+### vif acl flush

+		vif acl flush aclid <acl_id>

+Deletes all rules from an ACL.

+Parameters:
+ - acl_id - numeric identificator of the ACL to delete rules from

+Example:

+		vif acl flush aclid 10